FAQ About Nine Gifts of the Spirit: Answers for Believers

 The enemy counterfeits God's gifts hoping to deceive unwary people.
 For that reason, we must become knowledgeable about the nine gifts of the Holy Spirit so we won't be fooled.

-More will be shared on how to recognize and deal with counterfeited spiritual gifts when we study the gift of discernment of spirits.
-For now, rest assured that when you desire the gifts the Holy Spirit, He will not give you a counterfeit.
+More will be shared on how to recognize and deal with counterfeited gifts when we study the gift of discernment of spirits.
+For now, rest assured that when you desire and ask for the gifts the Holy Spirit, He will not give you a counterfeit.

 Jesus says, "'What man is there among you who, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will he give him a serpent?
 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!'"
 (Matthew 7:9–11).